Traveling with newborns and small infants and wondering what is the best travel bassinet/infant bed. Check out ThinkBaby.org for suggestions.

 Flying with toddlers CAN be stress-free.
 It’s all about how you plan and prepare.
 A friend of mine will be traveling with her two toddlers this summer and asked me for some tips.
 I’ve traveled alone with my two little ones when they were younger (now 3 and 5 years old) a few times and I had no problems.
 I won’t say I’m an expert but these things have helped.
+If you are flying with a baby, check out Zoe’s post at Thinkbaby.org She has some good tips as well so check it out!
 Here are a few of my tips.

 Tips for Flying with Toddlers

 1. Arrive (be in Check-In line) 2 hours before the plane leaves

 When you are traveling with toddlers you can’t check-in online.
 You have to wait until you arrive at the airport.
 So I suggest that you BE IN LINE 2 hours before the plane is scheduled to leave.

 You don’t want to be towing around luggage and two little people throughout the airport.

 This is free with all airlines I believe.